 The SEC allows us to incorporate by reference much of the information we file with the SEC, which means that we can disclose important information to you by referring you to those publicly available documents.
 The information that we incorporate by reference in this prospectus supplement and the accompanying prospectus is considered to be part of this prospectus supplement and the accompanying prospectus.
-Because we are incorporating by reference future filings with the SEC, this prospectus supplement and the accompanying prospectus are continually updated and those future filings may modify or supersede some of the information included or incorporated in this prospectus supplement and the accompanying prospectus.
-This means that you must look at all of the SEC filings that we incorporate by reference to determine if any of the statements in this prospectus supplement, the accompanying prospectus incorporate by reference have been modified or superseded.
+Because we are incorporating by reference future filings with the SEC, those future filings may modify or supersede some of the information included or incorporated in this prospectus supplement and the accompanying prospectus.
+This means that you must look at all of the SEC filings that we incorporate by reference to determine if any of the statements in this prospectus supplement, the accompanying prospectus or in any document previously incorporated by reference have been modified or superseded.
 This prospectus supplement and the accompanying prospectus incorporate by reference the documents listed below (File No. 333-210777) and any future filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended (in each case, other than those documents or the portions of those documents not deemed to be filed), until the offering of the securities under the registration statement is terminated or completed:

-- Annual Report on Form 10-K for the fiscal year ended December 31, 2015, including the information specifically incorporated by reference into the Annual Report on Form 10-K from our definitive proxy statement for the 2016 Annual Meeting of Stockholders; - Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, 2016, June 30, 2016 and September 30, 2016; - Current Reports on Form 8-K filed on June 2, 2016, June 23, 2016 and October 13, 2016; and - The description of our common stock contained in our Registration Statement on Form 8-A filed on July 21, 2014, including any amendments or reports filed for the purpose of updating such description.
+- Annual Report on Form 10-K for the fiscal year ended December 31, 2016, including the information specifically incorporated by reference into the Annual Report on Form 10-K from our definitive proxy statement for the 2017 Annual Meeting of Stockholders; - Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, 2017, June 30, 2017 and September 30, 2017; - Current Reports on Form 8-K filed on January 23, 2017, January 25, 2017, February 22, 2017, March 20, 2017, April 12, 2017, June 1, 2017, June 9, 2017, June 22, 2017, August 1, 2017, August 3, 2017, September 25, 2017, October 13, 2017, October 16, 2017 and December 22, 2017; and - The description of our common stock contained in our Registration Statement on Form 8-A filed on July 21, 2014, including any amendments or reports filed for the purpose of updating such description.